f4exb/sdrangel/plugins/samplesink/sdrdaemonsink/readme.md

 <h2>Introduction</h2>

-This output sample sink plugin sends its samples over tbe network to a SDRdaemon transmitter server using UDP connection.
-SDRdaemon refers to the SDRdaemon utility `sdrdaemontx`found in [this](https://github.com/f4exb/sdrdaemon) Github repository.
+This output sample sink plugin sends its samples over tbe network to a SDRangel instance's Daemon source channel using UDP connection.

 Forward Error Correction with a Cauchy MDS block erasure codec is used to prevent block loss.
 This can make the UDP transmission more robust particularly over WiFi links.

+The distant SDRangel instance to which the data stream is sent is controlled via its REST API using a separate control software for example [SDRangelcli](https://github.com/f4exb/sdrangelcli)

+The sample size used in the I/Q stream is the Rx sample size of the local instance.
+Possible conversion takes place in the distant Daemon source channel plugin to match the Rx sample size of the distant instance.
+Best performace is obtained when both instances use the same sample size.

 <h2>Build</h2>